What Is Michael Jordan’s Net Worth?

 Michael Jordan was equally known for his jump shots on the basketball court as for his famous sneakers.
 As Nike Air Jordans rose in popularity, so did the athlete’s net worth.
 He makes about $100 million a year from Nike royalties, Business Insider reported.

-This year, the billionaire purchased an equity stake in sports betting company DraftKings.
+In 2020, the billionaire purchased an equity stake in sports betting company DraftKings.
 As a result, the stock jumped 12%, making it a great investment right out of the gate for Jordan.

 How Michael Jordan Spends His Billions

 Jordan built his billions through wise investments, and he spends just as wisely.
 Although he does hold several sprawling properties and a golf course, he donates substantial amounts to causes he believes in.
-Business Insider reported that he donated $2 million to food banks in Chicago and the Carolinas, and, last summer, he pledged to donate $100 million over 10 years to various organizations in support of racial equality, social justice and greater access to education for the Black American community.
+Business Insider reported that he donated $2 million to food banks in Chicago and the Carolinas, and, in 2020, he pledged to donate $100 million over 10 years to various organizations in support of racial equality, social justice and greater access to education for the Black American community.

 A Winning Attitude